microsoft/staticstaging/docs/hacking.md

 [extern]: http://adriansampson.net/atw/#code=extern%20Math.pow%3A%20Int%20Int%20-%3E%20Int%3B%0AMath.pow%207%202

-Unlike ordinary variables, `extern`s are "ambient": they're available at all (subsequent) stages without the need for persisting or splicing.
+Unlike ordinary variables, `extern`s are "ambient": they're available at all (subsequent) stages without the need for materialization.

 The compiler infrastructure also a has a notion of intrinsics, which are just externs that are implicitly defined.
 For example, `vtx` and `frag` are both intrinsics that get special handling in the WebGL/GLSL compiler.
 The output variables of shaders, `gl_Position` and `gl_Color`, are also intrinsics but don't get any special handling.
 To make this work, I had to add special rules for *mutating* externs.
 That way, an expression like this: